 All students are required to take the six-credit British Studies course.
-It transfers back to UW-Eau Claire as an elective that fulfills GE 3 or LE-K2.
+It transfers back to UW-Eau Claire as an elective that fulfills LE-K2.
 You have the option to take a lower division, upper division or upper division Honors version of British Studies depending on what type of credit you need.